CryptoManufaktur-io/moonbeam-docker/README.md

 docker compose for moonbeam

-`./ethd install` can installd docker-ce for you
+`./ethd install` can install docker-ce for you

-To get started, `cp default.env .env` and set the `NODE_NAME`, and adjust `CHAIN` if desired.
+To get started, `cp default.env .env`, then `nano .env` and set the `NODE_NAME` and `SERVER_IP`, and adjust `CHAIN` if desired.
+`SYNC_MODE` should usually be `fast` or `warp`.

-The traefik stuff works with CloudFlare or AWS, and traefik can run in its own stack if so desired.
+The traefik reverse proxy works with CloudFlare or AWS, and traefik can run in its own stack if so desired.

-Running the stack and updates are via docker-compose commands. `/ethd up` to start.
+Running the stack and updates are via docker-compose commands. `./moond up` to start.

-`./ethd update` followed by `/ethd up` to update the client.
+`./moond update` followed by `./moond up` to update the client.

 This is moonbeam-docker v1.1